devikamurali22/Insurance-cost-prediction/README.md

 *	region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
 *	charges: Individual medical costs billed by health insurance

+### Inspiration
+Can you accurately predict insurance costs?